 That’s why many drivers first refer to pre-operational checklists.
 The operators or technicians perform visual checks to inspect the tyres, lights, gauges, mast, attachments, hydraulic hose, cylinders, engines and other parts.
 Often they also check the LPG tank (or fuel levels), battery, brake fluid and others.
 This is to make sure that the forklift is ready for a smooth and safe operation.

 The checklist could be customised or modified according to the requirements of your warehouse and operations.
-In many cases it’s convenient to include an audio-visual display so operators can easily use the checklist as reference.
-It’s also recommended that there are restrictions when it comes to who are authorised to drive the equipment.
+In many cases, it’s convenient to include an audio-visual display so operators can easily use the checklist as reference.
+It’s also recommended that there are restrictions when it comes to who is authorised to drive the equipment.

 If the equipment is found out to be unsafe (or it requires immediate repair and maintenance), the damaged or faulty forklift should then be isolated or tagged as unsafe for use.
 Technicians should then do a prompt repair or maintenance to reduce downtime.
 In addition, the problem should be documented to prevent it from being a frequent occurrence in the workplace (more on this later).

-2. Plan for maintenance according to manufacturer’s operation manual
+2. Plan for maintenance according to the manufacturer’s operation manual